fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 # Your-First-Contribution

-Hey you!
+Hey friend! 👋

 Welcome to this repository which marks your start in the Open Source World!! 🌐👯‍♀️

 In the next 10 min, you will contribute to your first Open Source projects - how crazyyy is that 🚀